LeyaoLin/econ_note/Econ 310 final review.md

 		- demand for different financial assets reflects relatively peranent features of the economy
 		- preferences, financial structure, economic policy
 	- real effect of MS
-		- reduce unemployment and increaseGDP in SR
+		- reduce unemployment and increase GDP in SR
   #### Digital currency
  - **Bank E money**
-	 - electronic money issuedby banks or other firms
+	 - electronic money issued by banks or other firms
 	 - transactors trust the issuer to solve the double-spend problem
 		 - double-spend problem:买了还没付钱
 	 - not permissionless